Elissa Cameron: Academic career

-After graduating from Massey University with a PhD titled "Maternal investment in Kaimanawa horses" in 1999, Cameron moved to the University of Nevada, Reno from 2002 to 2006.
+After graduating from Massey University with a PhD titled Maternal investment in Kaimanawa horses in 1999, Cameron moved to the University of Nevada, Reno from 2002 to 2006.
 She worked at the University of Pretoria from 2006 to 2010.
 She was promoted to full professor in November 2018 at the University of Canterbury.

+In March 2025 Cameron was elected as a Fellow of the Royal Society Te Apārangi "for being an international leader in wildlife biology and conservation management".